FAQs

 top ▲ Filter by Certificate in the Course Catalog to find all courses marked A&D.

 top ▲ Two specific courses are required: Arrangement and Description: Fundamentals and Describing Archives: A Content Standard.
-Both are offered in person only, but since they are in the Foundational tier, they may be tested out of.
-Additionally, one legal course—either Copyright Issues for Digital Archives or Privacy and Confidentiality Issues in Digital Archives is required, and it is offered as an in-person course.
+Additionally, one legal course—either Copyright Issues for Digital Archives or Privacy and Confidentiality Issues in Digital Archives is required.
+Both are offered online as a part of our on-demand catalog.

 top ▲ The DAS program utilizes a comprehensive exam because the curriculum covers all archival functions.
 Since the A&D curriculum concentrates on one archival function, a comprehensive exam is not appropriate and thus each course exam is sufficient.